I. Identity and contact details of the data controller

 The Seeberger Group is subject to various legal obligations and statutory requirements (e.g. social security law, occupational safety, professional code of conduct for lawyers, tax laws), as well as regulatory requirements (e.g. bar associations).

-We only transfer your personal data to third parties if this is necessary for the decision on the establishment of an employment relationship or, after the employment relationship has been established, for its implementation or termination.
+Of course, you can request information about the personal data we have stored about you at any time (see below) and, if it is no longer necessary, request that the data be deleted or processing be restricted.
+To which recipients is the data forwarded?
+Your personal data will only be passed on to third parties if this is necessary for the decision on the establishment of an employment relationship or, after the employment relationship has been established, for its implementation or termination.

-We transfer your personal data to the following recipients:
+Your personal data will be passed on to the following recipients:

 • Personnel and IT department